-All BFA candidates are expected to have taken a total of 46 units in Critical Studies by the time of graduation.
+All BFA candidates are required to have taken a total of 46 units in Critical Studies by the time of graduation.
 This amounts to 2-3 courses per semester and represents about 40 percent of each student's overall course load.

 Throughout the remaining three years, students must get at least two units in each of the following Critical Studies categories:

 The remaining units are elective and drawn from other courses offered by the School of Critical Studies, or can be fulfilled through Advanced Placement credits and liberal arts/general education transfer credits from other regionally accredited colleges and universities.
 To successfully complete the 46 units, it is expected that after the first year, the student will need to take an average of three Critical Studies courses per semester (or 6 units).